tylertitsworth/5th-age-srd/Classes/Paladin.md

 Your conviction die becomes a d8.

+#### Smite of Conviction

-**Smite of Conviction (Smite Power):** If you have entered the battle based on your convictions, add your conviction die to the attack roll.
+If you have entered the battle based on your convictions, add your conviction die to the attack roll.
 In addition, the first time you miss with Smite of Conviction this battle, the smite is not expended.

 ---